WHEN THE MESS MET THE PRESS

 was acknowledged by screenwriter JK Rowling.
 Other characters of the movie have deliberate

 but unacknowledged physical resemblances to real well known personalities of Prohibition Roaring 20’s New York City.
+Like newspaper tycoon and media star William Randolph Hearst and NYC Mayor Jimmy Walker.

 Jimmy Walker the real-life subject of the 1956 Bob Hope comedy, “Beau James."
 He is